-Samsung Galaxy S20 vs Galaxy S10: What You Need to Know
+Samsung Galaxy S20 vs Galaxy S10: Which One to Buy?

 Android

-Samsung Galaxy S20 vs Galaxy S10: What You Need to Know
+Samsung Galaxy S20 vs Galaxy S10: Which One to Buy?

-This guide compares Samsung’s upcoming Galaxy S20 to the older Galaxy S10 for potential buyers trying to decide which phone to buy.
-The Galaxy S10 is still an excellent phone with plenty to offer, but you might want to think about waiting for what’s coming next.
-Especially now that we know the Galaxy S20 (renamed from Galaxy S11) will come in three different sizes.
+This guide compares Samsung’s all-new Galaxy S20 to the older Galaxy S10 for potential buyers trying to decide which phone to buy.
+The Galaxy S10 is an excellent phone with plenty to offer along with a new lower price tag, but you should still consider the Galaxy S20.

 Samsung made all the screens bigger, added more cameras, and extended battery life with the Galaxy S20 series.
-We’ll go over everything we know so far, what’s different, and what buyers can expect.
+Here’s what you need to know, what’s different, and what to expect when you buy one of these awesome phones.

-- The Galaxy S20 release date is set for February 11th
+- The Galaxy S20 release date is March 6th

-- All three are bigger than the prior Galaxy S10 lineup
+- Samsung is offering three different models, all bigger than the S10

-Before we begin we want to remind you that the Galaxy S11/S20 isn’t official yet, so all of the information below comes from leaks, rumors, or trusted sources.
-So while we’re confident with what’s detailed below, some of the details are subject to change.
-We’ll update this post accordingly as we learn more and after the February 11th launch event.
+- They’re really expensive, and the Galaxy S10 got a price cut

 |Galaxy S20